Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Introduction

 \subsection{Approach}

 We start from a Markovian forward description of the possibly nonlinear, non-reversible process dynamics.
 In essence, by first filtering backwards an approximate process from the leaves towards the root and then performing a change of measure on the transitions of the generative (forward) model using the filtering information, we derive a generative model \emph{guided} by the data.
 This model provides a structure preserving approximation to the true model conditional on the observations to sample from.
 Notably, we also transform transitions which correspond to continuous time Markov processes using an exponential change of measure \citep{PalmowskiRolski2002}.
-Also the seminal paper \cite{DelyonHu} on diffusion bridges uses related ideas.
 This \emph{pre-conditional} model, which combines information from data and the model, can then be incorporated in different approaches to efficiently sample the actual smoothing distribution, for example Hamiltonian Monte Carlo, particle methods or variational inference.
 The setup allows to obtain a differentiable likelihood through a reparametrisation in a natural way.

 As a familiar special case of the procedure we obtain the backwards filtering forward sampling algorithm for linear state space models (in this case the guided approximation is exact and can be directly sampled as latent path given the observations).
-Also our previously introduced backward filtering forward guiding (BFFG) algorithm for discretely observed stochastic differential equations \citep{mider2020continuousdiscrete} is a special case.
-More examples, involving Gamma processes, discrete Markov chains and Poisson processes are also covered in this paper.
-Key to this is the insight that the dynamics of a conditioned Markov process or graphical model can be obtained by Doob's $h$-transform and that guided proposals (as defined in \cite{schauer2017guided}) result from an approximation $\tilde h$ to this transform.
-Some of the results in \cite{schauer2017guided} then become simple consequences of results on exponential change of measure for Markov processes from \cite{PalmowskiRolski2002}.
+Also our previously introduced backward filtering forward guiding (BFFG) algorithm for discretely observed stochastic differential equations \citep{mider2021continuous} is a special case.
+More examples, involving Gamma processes, continuous-time Markov chains and Poisson processes are also covered in this paper.
+Key to this is the insight that the dynamics of a conditioned Markov process or graphical model can be obtained by Doob's $h$-transform and that guided proposals (as defined in \cite{schauer2017guided}) result from an approximation to this transform.
 The idea of using an approximate $h$-transform dates back to at least \cite{Glynn1989} in the setting of rare event simulation.
-We further use the Feynman-Kac approach to give the backward filtering pass a sampling interpretation.